khunjon/project-tracker-bot/README.md

 ### Testing
 - Test commands in DMs with the bot first
+- **Test Home Tab** - Click on the bot in your sidebar, then click "Home" tab
 - Use a dedicated `#bot-testing` channel for experiments
 - Announce to team when testing new features
 - Small commits for easy rollbacks